The Derived Auslander-Iyama Correspondence: Introduction

 If $B$ and $C$ are minimal $A_\infty$-algebras with $\dgH{B}=\dgH{C}=A$ as graded algebras such that

 then $B$ and $C$ are $A_\infty$-isomorphic through an $A_\infty$-isomorphism with identity linear part. \end{theorem intro}

-Kadeishvili's theorem is an immediate consequence of the case $d=1$ of \Cref{thm:secondary_formality}, see~\Cref{coro:Kadeishvili}.
-Although \Cref{thm:secondary_formality} likely has a direct proof, we deduce it from the vanishing of certain terms in an extended spectral sequence of Bousfield--Kan type that is the main technical tool in the obstruction theory developed in \cite{Mur20b}.
+\Cref{thm:secondary_formality} can be regarded as a vast generalisation of Kadeishvili's Intrinsic Formality Theorem~\cite{Kad88}, as we show in~\Cref{coro:Kadeishvili}.
+Although \Cref{thm:secondary_formality} likely has a direct proof, we deduce it from the vanishing of certain terms in an extended spectral sequence of Bousfield--Kan type~\cite{BK72} that is the main technical tool in the obstruction theory developed in \cite{Mur20b}.
 Results similar to \Cref{thm:secondary_formality} have appeared in other contexts; for example, in symplectic geometry, Lekili and Perutz have shown that the $A_\infty$-structures on certain graded algebras arising from the Fukaya category of the punctured torus are controlled by a \emph{pair} of Hochschild cohomology classes, see~\cite{LP11} for details.